 Obinze and Ifemelu meet at high school in Nigeria and fall in love.
 When the unstable political regime causes disruption to their university lives, they separate to travel overseas and complete their studies.
 Ifemelu travels to America where she eventually comes to write an extremely popular lifestyle blog, while Obinze ends up in England, later returning to Nigeria to begin a successful career in real estate.
 The novel opens after a period of some years has passed, with Ifemelu deciding to return to Nigeria.
 She has a serious boyfriend, and Obinze a family, but they remain drawn to each other in spite of the distance between them and the time that has passed since their last meeting.

 This is not to say that Ifemelu is aloof from the narrative in any sense.
-Her personal struggles and the way she acts in and reacts to challenging situations are fully sympathetic and human.
+Her personal struggles and the way she conducts herself in challenging situations are fully sympathetic and human.
 Ifemelu is a complex character who experiences anger, depression, love, confusion and empathy with others across her storyline.
 One of the most quietly striking aspects of the novel for me was a small episode in which Ifemelu experiences a period of depression.
 She doesn’t leave her room, eats at night so as not to bump into her housemates, discards communications from Obinze, and finds her movements heavy and sluggish.
 In spite of being told by a friend that she is depressed and should see a doctor, Ifemelu struggles to accept being medicalised in this way.
 Depression is an “American illness” a label that as a Nigerian she cannot accept.
 Episodes like this throughout the novel provide little windows through which Ifemelu’s experience can be felt.

 In spite of the time spent in America particularly and England also, Nigeria is very much at the heart of this novel.
-It is a Nigeria of the middle and upper classes; professors and business people who fan themselves dramatically at the prospect of their children being educated in a Nigerian school instead of the English or French speaking schools.
-It is a Nigeria where to have a white man as company director is to make yourself a success, and where class is a factor of great importance.
+It is a Nigeria of the middle and upper classes; professors and business people who fan themselves dramatically at the prospect of their children being educated in a Nigerian school instead of the English or French-speaking schools.
+It is a Nigeria where to have a white man as a company director is to make yourself a success, and where class is a factor of great importance.
 This world comes under the same slightly mocking gaze that fuels the rest of the book, exposing the foibles of the various characters as well as the darker elements of human nature and society.